lucerion/pub_sub_hub/README.md

 # PubSubHub

-Deliver content with publish/subscribe pattern.
+Proof of concept.
+Deliver content with pub/sub mechanism.
 Inspired by WebSub.